Bombing of Tokyo (10 March 1945): Departure

 On 8 March, LeMay issued orders for a major firebombing attack on Tokyo the next night.
-The raid was to target a rectangular area in northeastern Tokyo designated Zone I by the USAAF which measured approximately 4 mi by 3 mi.
+The raid was to target a rectangular area in northeastern Tokyo designated Zone I by the USAAF, which measured approximately 4 mi by 3 mi.
 This area was divided by the Sumida River, and included most of Asakusa, Honjo and Fukagawa Wards.
 These wards formed part of the informally defined Shitamachi district of Tokyo, which was mainly populated by working-class people and artisans.
 With a population of around 1.1 million, it was one of the most densely populated urban areas in the world.

 Zone I contained few militarily significant industrial facilities, though there were a large number of small factories which supplied Japan's war industries.
 The area was highly vulnerable to firebombing, as most buildings were constructed from wood and bamboo and were closely spaced.
 Due to this vulnerability, it had suffered extensive damage and heavy casualties from fires caused by the 1923 Great Kantō earthquake.
 The United States' intelligence services were aware of how vulnerable the region remained to fire, with the Office of Strategic Services rating it as containing the most combustible districts in Tokyo.

 The orders for the raid issued to the B-29 crews stated that the main purpose of the attack was to destroy the many small factories located within the target area, but also noted that it was intended to cause civilian casualties as a means of disrupting production at major industrial facilities.
 Each of XXI Bomber Command's three wings was allocated a different altitude to bomb from, in bands between 5000 ft and 7000 ft.
-These altitudes were calculated to be too high for the light Japanese antiaircraft guns to reach, and below the effective range of the heavy antiaircraft guns.
+These altitudes were calculated to be too high for the light Japanese anti-aircraft guns to reach, and below the effective range of the heavy anti-aircraft guns.

 LeMay was unable to lead the raid in person as he had been prohibited from placing himself in a situation where he could be captured after being briefed on the development of atomic bombs.
 Instead, the attack was led by the 314th Bombardment Wing's commanding officer, Brigadier General Thomas S. Power.
 LeMay considered Power to be the best of the wing commanding officers.
 The new tactics which were to be used in the operation were not well received by many airmen, who believed that it was safer to bomb from high altitudes and preferred to retain their defensive guns.
 Leaving behind the unneeded gunners also troubled many of the airmen, as bomber crews typically had a very close relationship.